 In college, I explored the sports business world.
 Throughout my time I attended industry conferences, working the Masters Tournament at Augusta National, and interned at FOX Sports headquarters in Los Angeles, where I got a behind-the-scenes look at how live sports are scheduled and produced.

 Yet no matter where I was or what I was doing, I always made time for the NBA.
 If a big game interfered with work or a Friday night out, League Pass was my first stop the next morning.
-Whether it was consuming podcasts, basketball books, film breakdowns, it all just became something bigger than fandom, I became obsessed with understanding the game.
+Whether it was consuming podcasts, basketball books, professional film breakdowns, it all became something bigger than fandom, I became obsessed with understanding the game.

 If you love thoughtful basketball conversation, I hope you’ll stick around.
 Welcome to The Fast Break Forum!